LibraryOfCongress/bagger/README.txt

 The file should be named <profile name>-profile.json.
 For example, wdl-profile.json.

-3. Bagger Build Process
+4. Bagger Build Process
    ====================

-To build the bagger application Maven 2.2.1+ and Java 1.6+ are required.
+To build the Bagger application Maven 2.2.1+ and Java 1.6+ are required.

-i)   To build the bagger application jar file execute the following steps from the top level folder of the distribution:
+i)   To build the Bagger application jar file, execute the following steps from the top level folder of the distribution:

      cd bagger-maven
      mvn clean install

-ii)  Create an executable jar from the Bagger application.

-     cd bagger
-     mvn clean package
      cd ../bagger_distribution
      cp bagger_package/target/bagger-package-2.1.1-SNAPSHOT.jar bagger-2.1.1.jar

-The built bagger application jar file gets copied to the bagger_distribution folder, where it could be executed from the bagger.bat (i.e. Windows) or bagger.sh (i.e. Linux/Ubuntu) scripts.
+The built Bagger application jar file gets copied to the bagger_distribution folder, where it could be executed from the bagger.bat (i.e. Windows) or bagger.sh (i.e. Linux/Ubuntu) scripts.
-The resulting bagger-2.1.1.jar copued to the bagger_distribution folder is the bagger application.
+The resulting bagger-2.1.1.jar copied to the bagger_distribution folder is the bagger application.
 For more information on how to configure the bagger bat/shell script please read the README.txt file in the bagger_distribution folder.

-iii) Create a Signed executable jar
+ii) Create a Signed Bagger executable jar

-If the bagger application is started by Java Web Start (i.e. from a web server container) then the bagger jar jar created in step ii) needs to be signed as follows (i.e. using jarsigner) :
+If the bagger application is started by Java Web Start (i.e. from a web server container) then the bagger jar created in step ii) needs to be signed as follows (i.e. using jarsigner) :

-     jarsigner -keystore bagger.ks -storepass bagger-rdc -keypass bagger-rdc -signedjar bagger-2.1.1-signed.jar bagger-2.1.1.jar rdc
+     jarsigner -keystore bagger.ks -storepass bagger-dist -keypass bagger-dist -signedjar bagger-2.1.1-signed.jar bagger-2.1.1.jar rdc

 The signed bagger jar created can be placed in a web server container and executed by Java Web Start.
 When exectuting the above command, the bagger.ks (keystore files) and the original bagger jar file (i.e. bagger-2.1.1.jar) need to be in the same folder.
 The bagger.ks keystore file (i.e. keystore file could be named anything) or any other keystore does not exist, it can be created as follows (i.e. using keytool) :

-     keytool -genkeypair -dname "cn=Bagger, ou=RDC, o=Library of Congress, c=US" -alias rdc -keypass bagger-rdc -keystore bagger.ks -storepass bagger-rdc
+     keytool -genkeypair -dname "cn=Bagger, ou=DIST, o=Bagger Distribution, c=US" -alias dist -keypass bagger-dist -keystore bagger.ks -storepass bagger-dist

+Note:  The above commands were executed in a Unix/Linux environment and with minor changes can be executed in a Windows environment.

-4. Maven POM.XML file location
+5. Maven POM.XML file location
      ===========================

      A Maven POM.XML file is used to build each Bagger module.